 Destiny continues this trilogy's theme of bodily autonomy, how it is sometimes respected and other-times ignored.
 It grapples with themes of consent, personal agency, and mutual respect.
 Some very dark things happen in the book but it continually spares the reader the worst of that darkness.
 We are told about very traumatic things occurring without having to witness each excruciating detail because we are instead seeing the impact on the sufferer and those around them.
 When we are present for a traumatic event, it makes sense within the already dangerous world.
 I appreciate how this book doesn't make me feel like a voyeur of trauma, but instead impresses how terrible such things can be with precisely the level of detail necessary for the story and no more.
 It stands out that, in a book that deals with themes of consent and assault, the most stressful thing for me was how many lies and misdirections were happening.
 Much darker and more serious things were in play, but the book did not pin its tension and emotional weight on torturing the reader with that darkness.

 The framing device is brought to its own conclusion here, it began in Rhapsody, continued in Prophecy, and is given a suitable ending in Destiny.
 We learn so much about a character who only appears in a scant handful of chapters and I love how deftly they were handled.
 As for the main story, I know there are more books in this world, but even if my rather large TBR pile never lets me get to them I can be very satisfied with where this trilogy ended up.

-Book CWs for gaslighting, body horror, sexism, sexual assault, major character death, child death, death.
+CW for gaslighting, body horror, sexism, sexual assault, major character death, child death, death.